Requirements to change your name in Minnesota:

 The automated form generator and interactive form set skip over the marriage and/or divorce section.
 Go back and fill this section out.
 Furthermore, you may need to bring the court proof of marriage and/or divorce if your name has changed before.
 One of your witnesses for your hearing should be your spouse.

 The automated form generator and interactive form set skip over the criminal history section.
 Go back and fill this section out.
+Seek out the council of the MN Volunteer Lawyer Network.

 The automated form generator and interactive form set skip over the minor section.
 Go back and fill this section out.
 Furthermore, there is a separate set of forms for minors.
 Both parents must be notified.
-Important: Click ESC 3 times quickly (or tap 3 times quickly) to exit the page and clear history.
+Important: Click ESC 5 times quickly (or tap 5 times quickly) to exit the page and clear history.

 Form NAM102 requires a description of any property you own or have an interest in.
 The automated form generator and interactive form set skip this.
 Go back and fill this section out.
+You may want to seek out the council of the MN Volunteer Lawyer Network.

 Uncheck a checkbox above to reveal additional information.